kliment/Printrun/README.md

 Run 'release_windows.bat' when ever you make changes or updates.
 With each new run it will compile the binaries and update all involved libraries in the virtual environment if needed.
 Delete the virtual environment if you have problems with it.

-### Translating Pronterface
+## Translating Pronterface

 Pronterface supports the localization of the GUI in your language.
 We would be more than happy if users support us with updated translation files in all different languages.
-Actual we have translation files for AR, DE, FR, HY, IT and NL available, but only the translation DE is complete.
+Actually we have translation files for AR, DE, FR, HY, IT and NL available, but only the translation DE is complete.
 Generate a new issue in our repository and ask us if you need an additional translation file that is not available jet.